freepn/freepn-gtk3-tray/README.rst

 About state message updates
 ---------------------------

+* state messages are written by fpnd_ to ``/run/fpnd/fpnd.state`` and consumed by the GUI
+* the tray icon and status only changes if the state message changes from previous state
 * 'NONE' state is written once on shutdown and updated in the GUI (may be seen briefly at startup)
 * 'STARTING' is written once at startup and is updated very quickly after
 * 'WAITING' is written twice every (10) seconds until a state change
 * 'CONFIG' is written only on a network change event (both up and down)
 * 'CONNECTED' is written once every (33) seconds until a state change
-* the tray icon only changes if the state message changes from previous state